jl9937/longitudinalGamifiedStopSignalTask/README.md

 * Users on slow or old computers sometimes experienced very slow running of the task.
 Turning on hardware acceleration in the browser can help this.
 * Having participants type in their Prolific ID day after day can lead to typos, which can be detected fairly easily, but may still cause problems
 * Much of the code is not so pretty, and for that I'm sorry.
 This was put together fairly quickly, and continues to improve in quality over future iterations.

+# Notes
+* If you reuse this code please let me know at jim.lumsden@bristol.ac.uk
+* If you reuse this code please attribute me.
+* If you reuse the artwork, please attribute Melissa Groves